Wagi88/AI-CHATPOT-/Readme.md

 ---

-🧑‍💻 Created By
+# 🧑‍💻 Created By

-MR ROBOT
+Toetu  Faafouina
 “Learning AI from scratch — one line of Python at a time.”

 Built proudly inside Termux, for students and developers everywhere.

 ---

-🛡️ License
+# 🛡️ License

 MIT License — free to modify, share, and build on.
 Just give credit and keep learning 🧠✨